Why 'Run, Hide, Fight' is flawed

 The “Run, Hide, Fight” campaign doesn’t adequately address the reality of an active shooter attack

 With the tragic events in Orlando and elsewhere still weighing heavily on the nation, it’s important to review our policies and practices for active shooter and mass casualty incidents and look for areas to improve.
-Here’s what requires immediate attention: the public safety campaign which encourages potential victims to “Run, Hide, Fight.”
+Here’s what requires immediate attention: the public safety campaign that encourages potential victims to “Run, Hide, Fight.”

 The “Run, Hide, Fight” campaign is a multi-agency effort, promoted most prominently through a widely-distributed training film produced by the City of Houston, with federal funding.